 What can a DRO NOT do?

-VA regulations instruct that a DRO is not allowed to bargain with a veteran and/or their representative.
+VA regulations instruct that a DRO is not allowed to bargain with a veteran and/or their representative over their disability claims or disability rating.
 This means that a DRO cannot ask a veteran to do anything (such as withdraw a claim) in exchange for the granting of another benefit.
 The DRO can talk to a veteran or their representative about the DRO’s opinion as to the merit of the veteran’s claim, but they cannot require the veteran to take any kind of action in order to get a favorable result.

-Selecting the DRO process ultimately results in a hearing where the DRO looks at all of the evidence of the record and makes their determination on the veteran’s claim.
+Selecting the DRO process ultimately results in a hearing (and possibly a new decision) where the DRO looks at all of the evidence of the record and makes their determination on the veteran’s claim.
 The hearing is typically held at the RO that issued the prior decision.
 If the RO that issued the prior decision is far away from where the veteran lives, it may be able to request the hearing to be held via video conference.

 An alternative to a formal hearing (which can mean a longer wait-time for a decision to be issued), is having an informal conference with the DRO.
 A formal hearing and an informal conference both result in the DRO deciding whether the veteran’s claim should be granted or denied.

 The DRO is allowed to look at any new and material evidence that has been received since the prior decision, and can oftentimes lead to the DRO changing the previous decision.
-Because of the impact new and material evidence can have, it is very important to present evidence at the RO level.
+Because of the impact new and material evidence can have, especially evidence of a service connection, it is very important to present evidence at the RO level.
 If the DRO does not overturn the prior denial, they will issue a SOC.
 At that point, the veteran would need to file a VA Form 9 to continue their appeal to the BVA.